Department of Mathematics

 I am a Postdoctoral Scholar in the mathematics department at UK, where my mentor is Dave Jensen.

 I received my PhD in 2017 from the University of Oregon, under the supervision of Nick Proudfoot.
 Before coming to UK, I spent a year at Yale as a Gibbs Assistant Professor.

-I am interested in combinatorial aspects of algebraic geometry.
-Particular areas of interest include hyperplane arrangements, toric and hypertoric varieties, and tropical and non-archimedean geometry.
-Recently, I have been thinking about matroids and combinatorial Hodge theory.
+My research is in combinatorics and algebraic geometry.
+Particular areas of interest include tropical and non-archimedean geometry, toric and hypertoric varieties, hyperplane arrangements, matroids, and combinatorial Hodge theory.
 Find a list of my papers and preprints here.

 Here is my CV.